brufdev/many-notes/README.md

 - **Multiple users**: Protect your files behind authentication
 - **Multiple vaults per user**: Choose how to organize your files
-- **OAuth support**: Authenticate using one of the supported providers
+- **OAuth support**: Authenticate using one of the many supported providers
 - **Collaboration**: Invite other users to access your vaults
 - **Broadcasting**: Real-time, live-updating user interfaces
 - **File search**: Experience a fast and typo-tolerant search